-- Deutsches Historisches Museum, Unter den Linden 2, website
+- Deutsches Historisches Museum, Unter den Linden 2, Mitte, details.

 The Technikmuseum is one of the biggest technological museums in Europe, with an area of 26,500 square metres.
 Visitors can expect exciting and interactive exhibitions here from ships, planes and trains, as well as communication technology.
 They even have a saloon that belonged to Kaiser Willhelm II.
 We don’t think they let you take it for a spin though.

-It’s a confusing name, but Hamburger Bahnhof is a must see for contemporary art in Berlin, if not the world.
+It’s a confusing name, but Hamburger Bahnhof isn’t a train station, but a-must see museum for contemporary and modern art in Berlin.
 The former train station regularly hosts temporary exhibitions and also houses works by artists such as Andy Warhol or Joseph Beuys.
-Everything from the 1960s to the present day can be found here; Expressioninsm, Pop Art, Minimalism, Hamburger Bahnhof goes deep into the history of all of these styles.
-It’s not just paintings though there is also sculpture, video, installation and photography to be enjoyed and understood.
+Everything from the 1960s to the present day can be found here; Expressioninsm, Pop Art, Minimalism – Hamburger Bahnhof goes deep into the history of all these styles.
+It’s not just paintings though.
+There is also an impressive collection of sculptures, video, installation art and photography to be seen.

 Museum of Musical Instruments